-The management company will apply gradual haircuts to collateral received, taking into account the characteristics of the collateral, its issuer and the counterparty involved.
+Cash collateral received will not be reinvested.
+Government bonds received will not be disposed of, reinvested or pledged.
+The Management Company will apply gradual haircuts to collateral received, taking into account the characteristics of the collateral, its issuer and the counterparty involved.
 The following table contains the spreads for the haircuts applied to different kinds of collateral:

-Collateral Spreads Cash 0% Government bonds with residual maturity < 1 year 0% - 3% Government bonds with residual maturity from 1 to 5 years 2% - 5% Government bonds with residual maturity from 5 to 10 years 2% - 7% Government bonds with residual maturity above 10 years 5% - 13%
+Collateral Spreads Cash 0% Government bonds with residual maturity < 1 year 0% - 3% Government bonds with residual maturity from 1 to 5 years 2% - 5% Government bonds with residual maturity from 5 to 10 years 2% - 7% Government bonds with residual maturity above 10 years up to 30 years 5% - 13%

-9.6 Techniques and instruments used to hedge currency risks
+9.7 Techniques and instruments used to hedge currency risks

-For the purposes of hedging currency risks, the Fund may for each Sub-Fund carry out the following on a stock exchange or other Regulated Market or over the counter; conclude foreign exchange futures contracts, sell currency call options or buy currency put options, in order to reduce or completely eliminate exposure in the currency regarded as risky and to shift into the currency of account or another currency considered less risky within the investment universe
+For the purposes of hedging currency risks, the Fund may for each Sub-Fund carry out the following transactions on a stock exchange or other Regulated Market or over the counter: conclude foreign exchange forward or futures contracts, sell currency call options or buy currency put options, in order to reduce or completely eliminate exposure in the currency regarded as risky and to shift into the currency of account or another currency considered less risky within the investment universe.

-For the purposes of hedging currency risks as regards a reference index of a Sub-Fund, a Sub-Fund may carry out foreign exchange forward transactions, including foreign exchange forward sales, write currency call options or purchase currency put options, and operate in a foreign currency up to the level of weighting of the foreign currency in the reference index or in a customised reference index up to the weighting of the foreign currency in a part reference index, if there is no complete hedge through investments in the corresponding foreign currency.
+For the purposes of hedging currency risks, a Sub-Fund may carry out foreign exchange forward transactions, including foreign exchange forward sales, write currency call options or purchase currency put options, and operate in a foreign currency up to the level of weighting of the foreign currency in the reference index or in a customised reference index up to the weighting of the foreign currency in a part reference index, if there is no complete hedge through investments in the corresponding foreign currency.
 Investors must be notified of the reference index or part reference index (customised index).
 With the same objective the Fund may also sell or exchange currencies forward, specifically within the context of transactions on a non-regulated market concluded with first-class financial institutions which specialise in these transactions.
-The hedge objective sought through the aforementioned transactions requires the existence of a direct relationship between these assets and those to be hedged; this means that transactions carried out in a certain currency may as a rule neither exceed the value of assets denominated in this currency nor their term of ownership or residual life.
+The hedge objective sought through the aforementioned transactions requires the existence of a direct relationship between these assets and those to be hedged; this means that transactions carried out in a certain currency may as a rule neither exceed the value of assets denominated in this currency nor their term of ownership or residual life in order to be considered as a hedge.